PPetermeier/HumanAIColaborationFramework/FrameworkCore/08_troubleshooting.md

 ## Working Through Uncertainty

 Uncertainty is a natural part of complex work.
-Here's how to handle it effectively through meta-collaboration:
+Apart from standard techniques of knowledge worker like creating distance from acute challenges and opening the mental space up for reflection and reorientation, here's how to handle it effectively through meta-collaboration:

 ### Expressing Doubts